osmond-lab/eeb314/docs/lectures/lecture-06.md

 ## 1. Numerical and graphical techniques
 <hr>

-Last time we talked about two numerical/graphical approaches to get a better understanding of our models:
+In the last lecture we talked about two numerical/graphical approaches to get a better understanding of our models:

-- Plotting a variable as a function of time (eg, $p_t$ as a function of $t$)
+- Plotting a variable as a function of time (eg, $p(t)$ as a function of $t$)
-- Plotting a variable as a function of itself (eg, $p_{t+1}$ as a function of $p_t$).
+- Plotting a variable as a function of itself (eg, $p(t+1)$ as a function of $p(t)$).

 The latter works well for models with one variable.

-Today we’re going to talk about a third numerical technique, a **phase-plane diagram**, which is especially useful for models that have two variables.
+In this lecture we’re going to talk about a third numerical technique, a **phase-plane diagram**, which is especially useful for models that have two variables.

 <span id='section2'></span>
 ## 2. Phase-line diagrams